Dr. Skerpan examines the details of teeth and gums, but she

 surrounding oral tissues, general oral-facial structures and the patient's

-Sometimes the prior dental history can be inferred from the present dental
+and sometimes the prior dental history can be inferred from the present

 For all patients, Dr. Skerpan considers the dynamic factors in establishing